Preet Kaur Gill MP - My Weekly Update - 20 February 2026

 £400 cash boost for adults with disabilities

-This week the Government announced it would be providing a £400 cash boost each year to 150,000 working-age disabled adults to help with cost of living.
+This week the Government announced it would be providing a £400 cash boost each year to 150,000 working-age disabled adults to help with the cost of living.

 £700 million will also been given to support tens of thousands of home adaptations so disabled people can live safely and independently.